strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 Many-to-Many relationships are useful when:

-- an entry from Content-Type A is linked to many entries of Content-Type B,
+- an entry from content-type A is linked to many entries of content-type B,
-- and an entry from Content-Type B is also linked to many entries from Content-Type A.
+- and an entry from content-type B is also linked to many entries from content-type A.

 Many-to-many relationships can be unidirectional or bidirectional.
 In unidirectional relationships, only one of the models can be queried with its linked item.